WaSQL/php/README.md

 - copy sample.htaccess in the wasql folder to c:\wamp\www\ folder and name it .htaccess  NOTE: you may need a different text editor that allows you to save .htaccess.
 Make sure it does not have the .txt extension
 - restart Apache.
-- open a MySQL console and connect to mysql.
+- open a DOS console and type >mysql -u root -p <ENTER>.
+Then enter you password and hit <ENTER>.
 Type the following (changing the user and pass to match the config.xml file)
 	- mysql>grant all privileges on *.* to 'wasql_dbuser'@'localhost' identified by 'wasql_dbpass';
 	- mysql>flush privileges;
 	- mysql>create database wasql_sample;